Salmon Mousse

 Method

-- If utilizing canned salmon, drain it aggressively through a fine-mesh colander.
+- If using canned salmon, drain it aggressively through a fine-mesh colander.
 Meticulously remove and discard all skin and bones from the fish.
 Flake the meat thoroughly with a fork and set aside.

 - Place the fully softened cream cheese, buttermilk, chopped green onions, fresh lemon juice, Worcestershire sauce, minced garlic, and prepared mustard into the bowl of a high-capacity food processor.

-- Pulse the machine continuously until the dairy proteins break down and unify into a completely smooth, thick cream base.
+- Pulse the machine continuously until everything breaks down and comes together into a completely smooth, thick cream base.

 - Add the flaked salmon, chopped fresh parsley, fresh dill, onion powder, and garlic powder directly to the processor bowl.